 Basically, during stressful situations, the hormones cortisol and adrenalin are released.
-In our cavemen days, adrenalin was helpful, especially during the “fight or flight” stress response when being chased by a lion.
+In caveman days, adrenalin was helpful, especially during the “fight or flight” stress response when being chased by a lion.

-However, in the 21st century, these hormones are being released way too often and causing serious health problems.
+However, in the 21st century, these hormones are released way too often, which causes serious health problems.

 Modern stressors such as toxic relationships, endless errands, to-do lists, working long hours and a poor diet cause the adrenal glands to burnout and essentially shut-down.

 When you’re feeling overwhelmed, sleep may become restless, libido may decline, and mood rings change color (way too often).

 Two thumbs down for adrenal fatigue – a commonly diagnosed health condition.